How Common Is Mental Illness and

 The exact causes of mental disorders are unknown, but an explosive growth of research has brought us closer to the answers.
 We can say that certain inherited dispositions interact with triggering environmental factors.
 Poverty and stress are well-known to be bad for your health—this is true for mental health and physical health.
 In fact, the distinction between “mental” illness and “physical” illness can be misleading.
 Like physical illnesses, mental disorders can have a biological nature.
 Many physical illnesses can also have a strong emotional component.

-Are People Suffering from Mental Illnesses Violent?
+Are People Living with Mental Illness Violent?

 There is a misconception that people with mental illnesses are violent, which contributes to the stigma of mental illness.
 The vast majority of people with mental illness are not violent, and the majority of violent acts are conducted by persons who are not mentally ill.
 They are more likely to be victims of violence than perpetrators, and more likely to hurt other people.